roocs/rook/ARCH_ESGF2.md

     DB --> Assets
 ```

-The Kafka STAC stream keeps the index synchronized with ESGF-NG publication.
+* The existing ESGF-NG Kafka publication stream keeps the index synchronized.
+* Rook becomes another direct consumer of the ESGF-NG publication infrastructure.

-The broker normally uses the **local database**, rather than querying the global STAC API for every request.
+* Broker lookups normally use the local PostgreSQL database instead of querying STAC for every request.

 ---

 ## 3. STAC as fallback

-The local index can occasionally be incomplete or out of sync.
+The local index may occasionally be incomplete or out of sync.

-The global ESGF-NG STAC catalog therefore provides a fallback.
+The global ESGF-NG STAC catalog provides a fallback.

 ```mermaid
 flowchart LR